clai88/HouseMouse/README.md

 If you wanted to modify the code and go through localhost, follow the instructions below

-1. Type the following command into command prompt:
+1. Type the following into command prompt:
 ```
 $ git clone git@github.com:clai88/HouseMouse.git
 ```